It was winter the winter of 2015. It was cold. And things had changed for the worse.

 Fast forward to the summer of 2016.
 Iggy and his friends were getting a bit friendlier – and allowed a pat on the head now and again.
 Then one day, something just clicked!
 We were able to pet Iggy without him backing away!
 Eventually, he got comfortable with belly rubs.
 We knew it was just a matter of time before he’d be adopted.

 The beginning of November 2016 proved to be that day.
 After 2 hours of searching the house, his adopter decided he was the one.
 He walked into the carrier and away he went to what we thought would be his forever home.
 We received a picture of him on her lap about 5 days later and we all smiled.
 A year and a half of care, love and patience had paid off for our 2 ½ year old Iggy.

-But not long after his adoption, horror struck Iggy once again.
-Early in the morning, his adopter’s apartment complex burned to the ground.
-Luckily, she and her neighbors got out safely and went to an emergency shelter, but Iggy was still inside.
-He went into hiding and she was not able to get him out as conditions worsened.
+But only 5 days alter, horror struck Iggy once again.
+We received word from the adopter.
+Early in the morning, her apartment complex burned to the ground.
+Iggy was still inside when she got out.
+He went into hiding and she was not able to get him out without risking her own life.
 But she hoped somehow, he’d be able to escape.
 We were frantic making calls to the fire department, to the emergency shelter – to anyone that we could think of to find out if Iggy was safe.
 Eventually, we contacted the building management company.
-After about 30 minutes, they confirmed Iggy had gotten out along with several other animals and he had been reunited with his adopter at emergency housing!
+After about 30 minutes, they confirmed Iggy had gotten out and had been reunited with his adopter at emergency housing!
 We were so relieved to hear of Iggy’s rescue!
-Sadly, his adopter had lost everything and told us she could no longer care for Iggy.
+However, his adopter had lost everything and could no longer care for Iggy.

 One of our staff members immediately went to pick him up.
 He was hiding underneath a piece of furniture but quickly released his fears and let the staff person pick him up and put him in a carrier.

-Written by Dani Eisenberg, Cat Caretaker at Pets Alive
+Written by Dani Eisenberg, Volunteer Coordinator at Pets Alive